jakubLangr/jakublangr.github.io/content/MOOCs.md

 Category: technical
 Slug: moocs-part1
 Author: Jakub Langr
 Summary:  I said I will stop at finishing 14 online courses... and I am doing three MOOCs again.
-Or a review of my online learning journey, projects I have done, reviews of great and good courses, my (brief) take on practices. **UPDATED**.
+Review of my learning journey, projects I have done, reviews of great and good courses, my (brief) take on practices. **UPDATED**.

 It has been quite a while since I started my first MOOC at Coursera.
 I think now is the time to reflect on the courses I have finished, what I have learned as well as what to recommend to my fellow MOOCers.
 I will try to broadly classify (and score, because if you are anything like me, you occasionally dislike the imprecision of natural language) the courses I have finished and then I will try to give my take on MOOCs in general.